Skip to content

 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-Adjust the resource settings according to problem size and system architecture.
+Adjust resource requests according to problem size and architecture.

 Error handling and logging

-• Most runtime errors are reported to standard output.
+• Runtime errors are reported to standard output.

 • Fatal configuration errors typically cause immediate program exit.

-• Numerical warnings may indicate configuration or table issues and should be investigated.
+• Numerical warnings may indicate configuration or lookup-table issues.

-Always check log output, especially when developing new configurations.
+Always inspect log output, especially when developing new workflows.

 Reproducibility